 1) Check Doors and Windows

 The first and most predominant cause of overly high heating costs is that somewhere in your home is an air leak, usually around the doors and windows.
 While you don’t have to be submarine levels of airtight, you do want to trap as much heat in the home as possible so that you can switch off the thermostat for a few hours a day and still stay comfy.
-Doors and windows require weather stripping and to be sealed completely in order to serve this purpose so do a full walk of the house ensuring that every aperture is closed and not leaking around the edges.
+Doors and windows require weather stripping and to be sealed completely to serve this purpose so do a full walk of the house ensuring that every aperture is closed and not leaking around the edges.
 You can check the weatherproofing by holding a small candle to it and watching where the flame goes.

 Make sure to Check